-The qualification favourites were dominant for much of the 90 minutes and took only 35 seconds to open the scoring when Brown converted from close range.
+The qualification favourites were dominant for much of the 90 minutes and took only 35 seconds to open the scoring when Brown converted from long range.

 Samoa worked tirelessly to hold out and were well organised in their defensive shape, as they spent considerable time camped in their own half.